Local SEO and Google Business Profile — How to Dominate Local Search Results

 Why Local SEO Matters

 46% of all Google searches have local intent.
 "Restaurant near me," "mechanic Warsaw," "dentist Krakow" — these are the queries that local SEO answers.
+We'd argue that number understates it, because it only counts queries that look local — plenty of searches with no city name in them still resolve to the Local Pack once Google infers where the searcher is.

 Key statistics: